hayoung-kim/tf-semantic-segmentation-FCN-VGG16/README.md

 ### Bad results
 These are bad results.
-I believe this could be better after following methods:
+I believe that the results will be better using the following methods.
 - Use more deeper network (e.g. ResNet)
 - Augment given data or train network with another data (e.g. CityScape)
 - Use different architecture (e.g. [U-Net](https://arxiv.org/abs/1505.04597))